 The Skillbook¶

-The Skillbook is ACE's knowledge store — a structured collection of strategies that the agent has learned from experience.
-Each strategy is called a skill.
+The Skillbook is ACE's knowledge store — a structured collection of learned issues and insights.
+Each entry is called a skill.

 What Is a Skill?¶

-A skill is a single strategy entry with:
+A skill is a single learned entry with:

 | Field | Description |